Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 WASI 0.2: The New Standard Interface for WebAssembly

-WebAssembly has gone from being “JavaScript but faster in the browser” to a serious platform for running portable code outside the browser.
+WebAssembly[1] has gone from being “JavaScript but faster in the browser” to a serious platform for running portable code outside the browser.
 The key piece of that transition is WASI (WebAssembly System Interface), the standard defining how WASM modules access system resources (filesystem, network, time).
-In 2023 the finalisation of WASI Preview 2 approaches, a substantial rewrite from Preview 1.
-We cover what changes, why, and what impact it’ll have.
+By late 2023 the finalisation of WASI Preview 2 approaches, a substantial rewrite from Preview 1.
+We cover what changes, why, and what impact it will have.

 The Problem With Preview 1